How the Money Game Really Works.

 - 10% in an Emerging Markets stocks fund;

 - 20% High Grade Corporate Bonds Fund; and

 - 10% US Treasuries Fund.

-The investment adviser’s job was to make sure the money remained invested according to the above formula.
-Each quarter, the adviser helped Frank “re-balance” by taking money out of the funds that had gone up in value (thus going above the intended %), and putting more money into the funds that had decline in value (thus going below the intended %).
+Franks’s money manager’s job is to make sure the money remained invested according to the above formula.
+Each quarter, the manager helped Frank “re-balance” by taking money out of the funds that had gone up in value (thus going above the intended %), and putting more money into the funds that had decline in value (thus going below the intended %).
 This strategy seemed logical enough to Frank, but it has only one problem – IT AIN”T WORKING.

-We run the numbers!
-To Frank’s surprise, he’d earned a meager 5.9% annual compounded returns over the past 20 years! … When I told him the stock market’s return for the same period, as measured by the S&P 500 Index, was over 10%, seemed puzzled – his look indicated to me he couldn’t understand why his money was doing so poorly.
+How do we know?
+Because we run the numbers! … To Frank’s surprise, he’d earned a meager 5.9% average annual compounded return over the past 20 years.
+When I told him the stock market’s return for the same period, as measured by the S&P 500 Index, was over 10%, Frank seemed puzzled – his look indicated to me he couldn’t understand why his money was doing so poorly.
 So I told him it was not unusual for people invested in Asset Allocation Strategies to have performed as he did.

 In fact, according to an independent study by DALBAR, Inc., an independent research firm, since 1994, the average investor earns less – in many cases, much less – than mutual fund performance reports would suggest.
 For the 30 years ending December 31, 2015, the average asset allocation fund earned a miserable 1.65% compounded annual returns vs. 10.85% for the S&P 500 Index.